LucianLaFleur/python_project_portfolio/README.md

 Task Kanban
-[DEV] - Character scraper
-[Research] - Find
+[DEV] mass-removal of garbage lines
+    - make a backup of all text textfile before running
+        - Check that purify_single_doc.py works
-[DEV] - Nation spider -> lore. history, etc, needs to crawl [DEV] - german wiki scraper, Stimme
+[DEV] - german wiki scraper, Stimme
+[LOG] - document how the translation process works for translation tools
-[LOG] - purpose document for TV trope single-shot scraper [LOG] - purpose document for Genshin text project [ORG] - copy all source text files into a shared collection folder to make it easier to scan in powershell [CK] - CHECK sub-folders for their own purpose documents, tracking documentation [CK] - check completed code for PRESERVED keyword, so as to add notes to the associated documentation [LOG] - document the npc info scraper
-[LOG] - document the food scraper
+    - [ need a purpose statement for the translation utility tools directory] [LOG] - purpose document for TV trope single-shot scraper [LOG] - purpose document for Genshin text project [ORG] - copy all source text files into a shared collection folder to make it easier to scan in powershell [CK] - CHECK sub-folders for their own purpose documents, tracking documentation [CK] - check completed code for PRESERVED keyword, so as to add notes to the associated documentation [LOG] - document the npc info scraper, as it's one of the more complex spiders [LOG] - document how regex consolidates the bunch of textfiles to improve search efficiency, purificaiton documentation [LOG] - document purpose of directories (raw text and sample search returns mentioned in July 14th journal entry)
 --- very low priority
+[Research] - Read through locations / POIs with the German AI assistant [Research] - Find pattern for locations (all names for urls, then content)
-[dev] - english to X script, based off images of characters... (https://genshin-impact.fandom.com/wiki/Language#English)
+    - do the same for the Main, Archon, and Commission Quests (hangouts and events are already done) [dev] - english to X fantasy script, based off images of letters... (https://genshin-impact.fandom.com/wiki/Language#English)

-==== unfinished programs (general)

-[!] - The german Genshin scraper is very messy currently and needs to have files cleaned and consolidated
-    - Need to make the german scraper for German voice line text

-[!] - the TV_Tropes text-grabber and power-shell searcher is messy and needs files consolidated in a new directory
+==== unfinished programs (backlog, not listed above) [!] - the TV_Tropes text-grabber and power-shell searcher is messy and needs files consolidated in a new directory
 ==== unfinished in dndAutomations DIR

-"magic chaos" is a wild magic generator.
-The logic changes a ton based off effects. (journal NYI, but I will make a changelog as I develop it further)

-"Wild magic dictionary" is a bunch of reference dictionaries and arrays to make "magic chaos" work.
-Statistics and balance will be found here.

 ====================================================================================================
 ==== functional programs